MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-windows-vista.md

 ---
-title: Debugging Windows XP and Windows Vista
+title: Debugging Windows Vista
-description: To use WinDbg to debug Windows XP or Windows Vista, get the Windows 7 Debugging Tools for Windows package, which is included in the SDK for Windows 7. ms.assetid: 1E4FC9D9-7F84-4F67-8FBC-4283C69AB0AC
+description: To use WinDbg to debug Windows Vista, get the Windows 7 Debugging Tools for Windows package, which is included in the SDK for Windows 7. ms.assetid: 1E4FC9D9-7F84-4F67-8FBC-4283C69AB0AC
 ---

-# Debugging Windows XP and Windows Vista
+# Debugging Windows Vista

-To use WinDbg to debug Windows XP or Windows Vista, get the Windows 7 Debugging Tools for Windows package, which is included in the [Microsoft Windows Software Development Kit (SDK) for Windows 7 and .NET Framework 4.0](http://go.microsoft.com/fwlink/p/?LinkId=320327).
+To use WinDbg to debug Windows Vista, get the Windows 7 Debugging Tools for Windows package, which is included in the [Microsoft Windows Software Development Kit (SDK) for Windows 7 and .NET Framework 4.0](http://go.microsoft.com/fwlink/p/?LinkId=320327).

 If you want to download only Debugging Tools for Windows, install the SDK, and, during the installation, select the **Debugging Tools for Windows** box and clear all the other boxes.